Skittering Into Symbolic Meaning of the Iguana

 Shake it off!

-Iguanas, like Taylor Swift, can shake off the stuff they don’t need.
-They shed their skin when it’s time to grow.
+Iguanas, like Taylor Swift, can “Shake it off” They shed the stuff they don’t need.
+They slough off their skin when it’s time to grow.
 They don’t let a few amputations get in their way of moving forward either.
 Iguanas remind us to shed what doesn’t work and keep pushing on.

 Third eye blind…NOT!